Can My Husband Be My Doula?

 The Doulas Role:

 The doula is trained to know what is “normal” and what is beyond the scope of normal.
-Her experience (both personal and through her work) enable her to support you confidently.
+The doula’s experience (professional and sometimes personal) enables them to support you confidently.

-When a doula attends a birth, she brings with her the strength, wisdom and knowledge of those she has served before you.
+When a doula attends a birth, they bring with them the strength and wisdom of those they have served before you.

 A doula cannot take a husband or partners role and a husband or partner cannot take the doulas role.